HarshKapadia2/git_basics/README.md

       - Git gives a unique SHA1 to every commit.
       - Use `git log` to get the SHA1 of the required commit.
       - All 40 characters are NOT needed for this command.
 The first 7 to 8 characters of the SHA1 will do.
+   - To view the contents of committed or staged files, use `git show :<file_name.ext>`
+   - Amending a commit
+      - Refer to the 'Common mistakes and how to correct them' section below.

 - `git stash`
    - Saving changes temporarily.